ltelab/disdrodb/docs/source/quick_start.rst

    will take priority over the default path defined in the ``.config_disdrodb.yml`` file.

-3. Download the DISDRODB Raw Data Archive
+3. Download Raw Disdrometer Data
 -------------------------------------------

-The DISDRODB Metadata Archive holds the required stations information to download raw data from the DISDRODB Decentralized Data Archive.
+The DISDRODB Decentralized Data Archive stores raw disdrometer data contributed by the community.

-Currently, only a subset of stations is available in the DISDRODB Decentralized Data Archive, but the community is working to make all the stations available.
+Currently, a growing subset of stations is available for download.

-You can check the stations currently available for download by running the following command:
+**Check Available Stations**

+Use :func:`disdrodb.available_stations` to list stations with downloadable data:

 .. code:: python